meedstrom/inline-anki/README.md

 >
 > A gotcha for inline-anki: you must not <ins>hard-wrap</ins> paragraphs.
 If you do, inline-anki will only grab <ins>the last line</ins> of the paragraph.<sup>1690986753420</sup>

-Note I omitted the @ glyph.
-You can do that on line endings.

 ## Way 2: As list items, with leading ID

 Here are five Anki cloze notes (totalling nine cloze deletions), expressed in just five list items: